deraa123/alx-pre_course/README.md

-My first readme is splendid
+My first readme is splendid and nice